Should you have kids?

 I saw this article about the decline in babies on the Washington Post website, to which I have a subscription and wrote this comment:

 A topic close to my heart.
-We loved having our son and daughter 30 years ago.
+We loved having our son and daughter in the eighties.
 Kids forced us to cut back a little on rock climbing, but we still found ways to get out.
 Kids love to play outside!
 My wife did licensed home daycare during the 9 years they were young and not in school.
 Her daycare earned enough to pay our mortgage payment each month, and she was able to be their parent full time while I worked swing.

 When they were both in school, she was able to return to her old job (COTA at a school), and that gave her the same summers off as the kids.
 This allowed her to be home when they got out of school.
 We never put our kids in day care.
 We also had two sets of grandparents within easy driving distance who would watch the kids on weekends to give us a break.